dy/unihooks/readme.md

 ## Principles

-### 1. Any framework
+### 1. Framework agnostic

-_Unihooks_ are not bound to react and work with any hooks-enabled library:
+_Unihooks_ are not bound to react and work with any hooks-enabled framework:

 * [react](https://ghub.io/react)
 * [preact](https://ghub.io/preact)